Parliament agrees to restrict access to civilian service

 All able-bodied Swiss men are called up to do military service from the age of 19.
 If declared fit for military service – as on average two-thirds of conscripts are – the only way out is to opt on ethical grounds for civilian community service.
 This lasts 50% longer than military service.

 Many non-profit organisations are licensed to employ civilian service workers.
-They can apply for work in a broad variety of opportunities: health care, welfare, environmental protection, agriculture (small or alpine farms), research projects, and development assistance abroad.
+They can apply for work in a broad variety of opportunities: health care, welfare, environmental protection, agriculture (small or alpine farms) and research projects.

 swissinfo.ch/urs